-The John L Harper Early Career Researcher Award is given annually to the best paper in Journal of Ecology by an early career author at the start of their research career.
-The prize winner receives £250, a year’s membership of the British Ecological Society, a year’s subscription to Journal of Ecology, and a contribution to the costs incurred in attending the BES Annual Meeting should they wish to give a presentation on their work.
+The John L Harper Early Career Researcher Award is given each year to the best paper in the journal by an early career author at the start of their career.
+In the absence of extenuating circumstances, ‘early career’ is defined as less than 5 years post- Ph.D. or -D.Phil. experience according to the date of your graduation certificate.
+The winner of the award will receive £250, membership of the BES, a year’s subscription to Journal of Ecology, and a contribution to the costs incurred in attending the BES Annual Meeting in the UK if they wish to give a presentation on their work.
+The winner is selected by the Editors of Journal of Ecology at the end of each year and an announcement is made early in the New Year following.

 Winner of the Harper Prize 2015